Galactose is a natural sugar that is found at high levels in some foods and at lower or very low levels in

 other foods.
 Galactose is also made at low levels by the human body.

 Galactose is present at very high levels in milk.
 This includes human breast milk, cow’s milk, and other

-products, including soft cheeses, ice cream, yogurt, etc. Galactose is not present at high levels in milk substitutes such as soy formula or soy milk, almond milk, or rice milk.
+products, including soft cheeses, ice cream, cottage cheese, etc.

+not present at high levels in milk substitutes such as soy formula or soy milk, almond milk, or rice milk.

 For more detailed nutritional information about high and low galactose-containing foods and their